chartley1988/cards-homepage/docs/getting-started.md

 ## Card Sizing

-To change the default card sizing, which is quite large, we will need to configure a css file.
+To [override css](/overrideCSS) on the default card sizing, which is quite large, we will need to configure a css file.

 lets create one called styles.css and target the card size.
 I will also add some minimal styling on the body to clean up the look of our table.